XjSv/environment-marker/README.md

 </p>

 A browser WebExtension that adds a color marker (ribbon) to the page depending on whether the URL contains a given string (e.g. 'ht<span>tp://</span>dev-', 'ht<span>tp://</span>qa-',  'ht<span>tp://</span>prod-').
-Currently this extension supports Firefox and Chromium based browser such as Microsoft Edge or Brave.
+Currently, this extension supports Firefox and Chromium based browser such as Microsoft Edge, Opera and Brave.
 Plans are in place to also support Safari in the near future.

 ### Browser Support
 - Firefox
-- Chrome & Chromium based browser such as <a href="https://www.microsoft.com/edge" target="_blank">Microsoft Edge</a> or <a href="https://brave.com/" target="_blank">Brave</a>
+- Chrome & Chromium based browser
+  - Microsoft Edge
+  - Opera
+  - Brave
 - Safari (coming soon...)

 ### Features